onetads/shoper-plugin/README.md

 # Scripts

 yarn build - builds minified js (code is bundled to dist/bundle.js file) <br/>
+yarn test - build minified js (code is bundled to dist/bundle.js file).
+This code is intended for testing in shops <br/>
 yarn eslint - checks for eslint errors

 # Config